korby/Profile/README.md

 ### Profile

- I'm a developer since 2000, currently working for c2is.
+ Currently working for c2is as IT manager, I develop web applications since 2000.